Pragmatic Organization Dynamic Display (PODD)

 Interested in ordering a PODD communication book through Alt+Shift?
 Follow these three steps:

-- Individuals who have attended the one-day Alternative Access PODD training may also purchase from select eye gaze and partner assisted visual scanning books.
+- Individuals who have attended an Alternative Access PODD training may also purchase from select eye gaze and partner assisted visual scanning books.
 Additional selections will be released as they are available.

 - Official PODD trainings can be found on the PODD USA website.